awt-256/docbot/README.md

 bot.bind();

 // First we wait for someone else to select, to grab
-// the actual inner sheetId
+// the actual inner sheetId and revision index let sheetId = "";
-let sheetId = "";
+let revId = "";
 for await (const event of bot.events) {
     // event is directly from google's servers, so
     // you need to parse yourself.
 Luckily that is